San-Bed/Online-calendar-tool/README.md

 # Online-calendar-tool
-This is a web application similar to Doodle.
-It can be used for time management and coordinating meetings.
-It was developed by me and my colleague Justin Michaud.
+The application was built for my IFT 1015 - Programming I course and is used for time management and coordinating meetings.